OpenTermsArchive/contrib-versions/AppleSupportCommunities/Terms of Service.md

 **Apple Support Communities Use Agreement**

-(revised 24 April 2014)
+(revised 13 July 2015)

 This Apple Support Communities Use Agreement (the "Agreement") provides important information about your use of the Apple Support Communities site (the "Site").
-You should read it, understand it, and consider printing a reference copy as you use the Site.

 **IMPORTANT: IF YOU CHOOSE TO ACCEPT THIS AGREEMENT, YOU MUST ACCEPT IT AS PRESENTED TO YOU, WITHOUT CHANGES.
 APPLE WILL ACCEPT NO ADDITIONS OR DELETIONS.
 At any time Apple may change, add, or remove any part of this Agreement or any part of the services and features provided at the Site.
 If it does so, Apple will update the Agreement here (Terms of Use) and may also post such changes elsewhere on the Site.**